leukemia-kispi/HiChIP-Analysis/FitHiChIP.md

 FitHiChIP will be run from Docker image.
 The instructions in the [README.md](https://github.com/ValdemarP267/HiChIP-Analysis) will guide you through docker installation.
 This simplefies FitHiChIP installation as dependecies dont need to be installed from scratch.

-Select the directory to contain the FitHiChIP source code, and clone it
+Select the directory to contain the FitHiChIP source code, and clone it.

 ```
 cd /home/ubuntu